Luzkan/smells/content/smells/duplicated-code.md

 ## Duplicated Code

 Duplicated Code does not need further explanation.
 According to Fowler, redundant code is one of the worst smells [[1](#sources)].
-One thing is that this makes it more difficult to read the program.
-Checking whether the copies are identical is yet another issue - looking whether there are for sure no tiny differences between code blocks, in search of [Oddball Solution](./oddball-solution.md) further unnecessarily absorbs developer time.
-Yet another thing is that whenever a change is made, one needs to check if this should have happened to just one or to all of the existing copies of code, wherever they are.
+One thing is that this makes it more challenging to read the program.
+Checking whether the copies are identical is yet another issue - looking at whether there are for sure no tiny differences between code blocks in search of [Oddball Solution](./oddball-solution.md) further unnecessarily absorbs developer time.
+Yet another thing is that whenever a change is made, one needs to check if this should have happened to just one or all of the existing copies of code, wherever they are.

 ### Refactoring: